from lec_utils import *

 - Key idea: If you give

-a custom function, it should map $\texttt{Series} \rightarrow \texttt{Series}$.
+transforma custom function, it should map $\texttt{Series} \rightarrow \texttt{Series}$.

-Grouping method 4: apply
+Grouping method 4: apply¶

 - Sometimes, you want to apply an operation separately for each group, but the operation isn't possible using